 Richard Brentnall FCILT

-Restoring Margin, Cash and Execution Across Complex Operations
+Restoring Margin, Cash and Operational Performance Across Complex Multi-Market Businesses

 Most enterprise performance issues do not begin with failure.